dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 ### Outreach

-This month the outreach group hosted it's first [remote meetup](https://www.meetup.com/dotnet-virtual-user-group/events/270931523/) as part of the [.NET Virtual Meetup group](https://www.meetup.com/dotnet-virtual-user-group/).
+This month the outreach group hosted its first [remote meetup](https://www.meetup.com/dotnet-virtual-user-group/events/270931523/) as part of the [.NET Virtual Meetup group](https://www.meetup.com/dotnet-virtual-user-group/).

 The .NET Foundation has been working on a new initiative to help .NET user groups go virtual with the new [.NET Virtual User Group](https://www.meetup.com/dotnet-virtual-user-group/) program!
 Let the .NET Foundation take care of all of the streaming so you can focus in on making your meetup awesome and enable developers around the world join in.
 [Submit your user group session](https://github.com/dotnet-foundation/wg-outreach/issues/new/choose), get scheduled, get promoted, and have your user group.
 It is a great way to engage with the broader .NET community and keep your user group going during while we are all inside.